rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 beginner/intermediate Rust developers run into sometimes, but explaining it fully is long and complicated.
 Should we just cut this whole section?
 Leave it (and finish the explanation of how to fix the error at the end)?
-Shorten it to a quick caveat (do you have any suggestions on how to do that, exactly)?
+Shorten it to a quick caveat, that just says something like "Some traits can't be trait objects.
+Clone is an example of one.
+You'll get errors that will let you know if a trait can't be a trait object, look up object safety if you're interested in the details"?
 Thanks! /Carol -->

 Not all traits can be made into trait objects; only *object safe* traits can.
 A trait is object safe as long as both of the following are true: